jacobandreas/writing/_posts/2011-12-28-on-columbia-students.md

 ***

 In a feat unusual for recruiting publications, every claim the Columbia literature makes about the sort of people who come here is true.
-There was a well-known ballroom dancer in my LitHum class; I was once invited to a birthday party with no fewer than three princes in attendance; my old roommate had a bit of a scheduling panic at the beginning of last summer because she'd won so many scholarships she found herself required to attend three receptions simultaneously on opposite sides of the country.
+There was an accomplished ballroom dancer in my LitHum class; I was once invited to a birthday party with no fewer than three princes in attendance; my old roommate had a bit of a scheduling panic at the beginning of last summer because she'd won so many scholarships she found herself required to attend three receptions simultaneously on opposite sides of the country.
 That guy you do your problem sets with turns out to be a NIPS reviewer; the girl sitting behind you in lecture has a column in _Forbes_; some kid in your Chinese class has been all